felipeagc/tinyshader/README.md

 size_t spirv_byte_size = output.spirv_byte_size;

 // Cleanup
-tsCompilerOutputDestroy(&output);
+tsCompilerOutputDestroy(&output); // This frees output.spirv
 tsCompilerDestroy(compiler);
 ```

 ## Compiling
-Compiling tinyshader is very simple, you just need to compile the `src/tinyshader_*.c`
+Compiling tinyshader is very simple, you just need to compile the `tinyshader/tinyshader_*.c`
-files (except `src/tinyshader_unity.c`), no complicated build system involved.
+files (except `tinyshader/tinyshader_unity.c`), no complicated build system involved.
-Alternatively you can also compile `src/tinyshader_unity.c` to compile all of the files in one go.
+Alternatively you can also compile `tinyshader/tinyshader_unity.c` to compile all of
+the files in one go.

 ## Goals and implemented features
 The goal of this compiler is to be as compatible as possible with